Bhoja Air Flight 213: Approach

 Flight 213 descended through 10,000 ft and levelled off at 5,500 ft.
 Even though no formal approach briefing had taken place, First Officer Malik stated that the aircraft's approach preparation had been set.
-The autopilot and auto-throttle were engaged and the aircraft was cleared to descent further.
-Islamabad ATC then gave another weather update to the crew, stating that there was light drizzle in Islamabad with gusts of up to 20 kn, which was acknowledged by the crew.
-Captain Afridi stated that the squall line had arrived in Islamabad and that they would be flying at a very close distance with it.
+The autopilot and auto-throttle were engaged and the aircraft was cleared to descend further.
+Islamabad ATC then gave another weather update to the crew, stating that there was light drizzle in Islamabad, with gusts up to 20 kn, which was acknowledged by the crew.
+Captain Afridi stated that the squall line had arrived in Islamabad and that they would be flying very close to it.
 A few minutes later, he noticed that the sky suddenly had become dark, meaning that Flight 213 was entering the squall line.

 The aircraft continued its descent.
-After being cleared by the ATC for an ILS approach to runway 30, the crew configured the aircraft for landing.
+After being cleared by ATC for an ILS approach to runway 30, the crew configured the aircraft for landing.
 The flaps, slats and the landing gear were extended and the aircraft started to turn after its lateral navigation was engaged in the "selected mode", which was later deactivated by Captain Afridi during the middle of the turn.
 First Officer Malik then stated that the airspeed was at 220 kn, which was met with surprise from the Captain.
-Few seconds later, raindrops began to pound the aircraft, further startling Captain Afridi.
+A few seconds later, rain began to pound the aircraft, further startling Captain Afridi.

-Captain Afridi became extremely pre-occupied with the changing flight parameters and the effect of the adverse weather condition to the aircraft.
-Meanwhile, his co-pilot First Officer Malik seemed to be ignorant about the matter.
+Captain Afridi became extremely pre-occupied with the changing flight parameters and the effect of the adverse weather conditions to the aircraft.
+Meanwhile, First Officer Malik seemed to be ignorant about the matter.
 Instead of recommending a missed approach, the first officer continued to carry out cockpit checks.
 Flight 213 then levelled off at 3,600 ft and the autopilot captured the glideslope.
-With a bank angle of approximately 5 degree to 20 degree to the right, the aircraft entered its final approach phase and the crew put the aircraft into a descent.
+With a bank angle of approximately 5 to 20 degrees to the right, the aircraft entered its final approach phase and the crew put the aircraft into a descent.

 First downdraft

 The rain rapidly intensified, pounding the aircraft at an extreme rate.
-The aircraft was struck by a downdraft and because of it the pitch started to increase.
+The aircraft was struck by a downdraft and because of it, the pitch started to increase.
 As the autopilot tried to maintain the glideslope, the airspeed decayed.
-The thrust was increased albeit not sufficiently.
+The thrust was increased-albeit not sufficiently.
 The GPWS alarm blared, alerting the crew about the presence of windshear.
-Captain Afridi yelled "no! no!" and his co-pilot First Officer Malik asked the captain to go-around.
+Captain Afridi yelled "no! no!" and First Officer Malik asked the captain to go-around.

 The downdraft finally dissipated and the crew decided to manually control the aircraft.
 The autothrottle, however, remained in engaged position.
 By this time, the airspeed had decreased from 173 to 160 kn and the aircraft had deviated from the glideslope.
-Due to the incident, the crew became confused and pre-occupied with the weather condition.
+Due to it, the crew became confused and pre-occupied with the weather conditions.
 The TAWS alarm sounded, but the crew didn't give any response to it.
 The flight continued its approach.
 First Officer Malik maintained his communication with the controller while Captain Afridi was at the controls.
 Both the pitch angle and the thrust were decreased.